Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Bayesian Causal Synthesis

-where $\f(X)=(f_{1}(X),\ldots,f_{J}(X))^{\top}$ is a $J-$dimensional latent vector and $\alpha(Y|\f(X))$ is a conditional probability density function for $Y$ given $\f(X)$, called the synthesis function.
+where $\f(X)=(f_{1}(X),\ldots,f_{J}(X))^{\top}$ is a $J$-dimensional latent vector and $\alpha(Y|\f(X))$ is a conditional probability density function for $Y$ given $\f(X)$, called the synthesis function.
 Note that eq.~\eqref{eq:theorem1} is only a coherent Bayesian posterior if it satisfies the consistency condition \citep[see,][]{genest1985modeling,west1992modelling1,west1992modelling2,mcalinn2019dynamic}.
-In short, the consistency condition states that, given the decision maker's prior, $p(Y)$, and her prior expectation of what each estimator will produce before observing it, $m(\f(X))$, her priors have to be consistent: $p(Y)=\int_{\f(X)}\alpha(y|\f(X))m(\f(X))d\f(X)$, for eq.~\eqref{eq:theorem1} to be a coherent Bayesian posterior.
+In short, the consistency condition states that, given the decision maker's prior, $p(Y)$, and their prior of what each estimator will produce before observing it, $m(\f(X))$, the priors have to be consistent: $p(Y)=\int_{\f(X)}\alpha(y|\f(X))m(\f(X))d\f(X)$, for eq.~\eqref{eq:theorem1} to be a coherent Bayesian posterior.